sigstore/protobuf-specs/README.md

 to include the new signing algorithm identifier.
 If the algorithm also uses a new hashing algorithm, update [`HashAlgorithm`](https://github.com/sigstore/protobuf-specs/blob/c30eb14cece57d88c08579197ecfdb57a5f1aba5/protos/sigstore_common.proto#L37).

+## Service Builder

+This project publishes a container to [`ghcr.io/sigstore/protobuf-specs-service-builder`](https://github.com/sigstore/protobuf-specs/pkgs/container/protobuf-specs-service-builder) which contains all the necessary protoc tools, .proto files and .proto dependencies to generate service defintions for sigstore services (like rekor and fulcio).
+This container is not meant to be used by anyone else and no requests or support will be provided.

 ## Deprecation Notice

 - Effective January 17th, 2025: the jsonschema generated files in gen/jsonschema/schemas/ are formally deprecated.
 They will be removed in 6 months from this repository and not built repeatedly going forward.
 If you are using them, please open an issue on this repository and let us know.